mafintosh/polo/README.md

 Additionally there is a `down` event which fires when a services leaves the repository - it's that easy!

-Per default Polo does not distribute services to other machines in the same network.
+# Network multicasting

+When running in development mode Polo disables network multicast so it will only discover services running on the same machine.
-If you want to enable this just provide the option `multicast: true` or define the `NODE_ENV=production` environment variable
+To enable this just provide `multicast: true` or shift to production mode by defining the `NODE_ENV=production` environment variable

 ``` js
 var repo = polo({